AWS announces preview of AWS Interconnect - multicloud

 - Password

-- The ServerName is set to the DNS or IP of the on-premises database, or Amazon Relational Database Service (Amazon RDS) endpoint
+Note: You must set the ServerName to the DNS or IP address of the on-premises database, or Amazon Relational Database Service (Amazon RDS) endpoint. - Port

 - Database name

-Note: Don't specify a Database name for MySQL source or target.
+Note: Don't specify a database name for a MySQL source or target.

-If any of these fields are specified with AWS Secrets Manager, then see Using secrets to access AWS Database Migration Service endpoints.
+If you use AWS Secrets Manager to specify any of the preceding fields, then see Using secrets to access AWS DMS endpoints.

-For native database errors related to the source or target database, see the resolution from the specific database documentation.
+For native database errors that relate to the source or target database, see the resolution from the specific database documentation.
 Use the error code and the error message that you receive in the AWS DMS console.

 For more information, check the error, trace, alert, or other logs from the source or target database.

-For database access errors, confirm the permissions required by AWS DMS for the specific source or target.
+For database access errors, confirm the permissions that AWS DMS requires for the specific source or target.

-For more information on how to encrypt connections for source and target endpoints with SSL, see Using SSL with AWS Database Migration Service.
+For more information about how to encrypt connections for source and target endpoints with SSL, see Using SSL with AWS DMS.

 Related information